Yord/shargs/README.md

 So why doesn't `shargs-parser` support comma-separated values by default?
 The reason is that using comma-separated values is just not that common.
-And if you nontheless need comma-separated values, it is simple enough to implement yourself.
+And if you nonetheless need comma-separated values, it is simple enough to implement yourself.

 </details>
 </td>